deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 ### Step 1.
-Modelling the decoder as an RNN
+Modelling the decoder as a RNN

-The first thing to do is to model the decoder as a neural network.
-We model the decoder as a Bi-directional RNN that has a forward pass and a backward pass.
-This is because we would like the decoder to estimate each bit based on the whole received sequence.
+We model the decoder as a Bi-directional RNN that has a forward pass and a backward pass. this allows the decoder to estimate each bit based on the whole received sequence, instead of just the past ones.
 In particular, we use GRU; empirically, we see GRU and LSTM have similar performance.
 We also use two layers of Bi-GRU because The input to each 1st layer GRU cell is received coded bits, i.e., noise sequence **n<sub>k</sub>**  added to the k-th coded bits **c<sub>k</sub>**.
 The output of each 2nd layer GRU cell is the estimate of b<sub>k</sub>.